Microservice-API-Patterns/MDSL-Specification/docs/tutorial.md

 consumes SpreadSheetExchangeEndpoint
 ~~~

-We are done modeling and would be ready to implement the contract and deploy a provider supporting it.
-An intermediate step would be to create a platform- and technology-specific contract such as a Swagger/Open API Specification.
+We are done modeling and now would be ready to implement the contract and deploy a provider supporting it.
+An intermediate step probably would be to create a platform- and technology-specific contract such as a OpenAPI/Swagger specification; see [MDSL tools](./tools).
+A protocol [binding](./bindings) might be needed for that step. <!-- TODO show it here -->

-## Bonus/Outlook: MAP Decorators
+## Outlook: MAP Decorators
 MDSL is aware of the [Microservice API Patterns](https://microservice-api-patterns.org/); these patterns can be used to annotate endpoints, operations, and representation elements.
 This makes the machine-readable specification more expressive (in comparison to formated comments or free-form texts accompanying the formal specification):

 ~~~